mkp170791/numpy/doc/source/reference/routines.char.rst

 Comparison
 ----------

-Unlike the standard numpy comparison operators, the ones in the `char` module strip trailing whitespace characters before performing the comparison.
+Unlike the standard numpy_demo comparison operators, the ones in the `char` module strip trailing whitespace characters before performing the comparison.